I went for years not finishing anything.

 - Erica Jong

 I can totally relate to Ms. Jong's words, and I know I am not alone.
 Writing, in any form, requires a bit of bravery.
 And a thick skin.
 Ultimately, the work will be judged - by a peer, by a boss, by a client, by an editor, by the readers - even by the writer herself.
 And we writers are a critical bunch.
 But there comes a time when you need to let your words, your story, your voice stand on their own and be judged.
 Which is why this website now exists.
 A very kind editor has published one of the novels I actually did finish, Kissing Atticus Primble.
-And in order for it to be judged by as many people as possible I need to spread the word.
+And in order for it to be judged by as many people as possible I needed to spread the word.
+Hence, this website.
 Scary?
 Hell yeah!
-But it's time.
-So bear with me and I'll do my best to entertain you.
+But it needed to be done.
+And though my little story didn't quite make it on to the New York Times Best Sellers list (or ANY best sellers list for that matter), this site has been a great way to share some of my other work for those of you who may be interested (well, you're here, aren't;y you?)

-Until I can add "New York Times Best Selling Author" to my career repertoire, I spend my time writing for various non-profit organizations, producing a daily blog post for 6sqft (a real estate and architecture site), and helping small businesses with their marketing communications both on-and-offline.
+Until I can add "New York Times Best Selling Author" to my career repertoire, I spend my time writing for 6sqft (a real estate and architecture site) and The Danny Fund (along with other non-profit organizations), as well as helping small businesses with their marketing communications both on-and-offline.
 To see samples of my work, please visit the Writing Samples section of this site or contact me directly.